juanis2112/Spyder-Workshop/README.md

 ```

 We also see that there are some qualitative variables, which can make our analysis more difficult.
-For this reason, we want to stick to the columns that give us numerical information and drop the rest:
+For this reason, we want to stick to the columns that give us numerical information and drop the categorical ones:

 ```python
 weather_data_ordered.drop(